BackupTheBerlios/jacman/jacman/src/Readme.txt

 By default, Jacman will assume that Pacman's config file is located at /etc/pacman.conf.
 If you wish to specify an alternative, use the -c flag and specify the path to an alternative.

-For advanced users, there is a config file called jacman.properties that stores global setting for Jacman.
-The options currently recognised are:

-* jacman.showWindowInfo [default=false]  - displays window position and dimensions.
-* jacman.useAntiAliasText [default=true] - uses anti-aliased fonts
-* jacman.disposeMainMenu [default=true]  - dispose the main menu after successful
-                                           operation.

 Known issues
 ============